cyberark/summon/README.md

 cauldron provides an interface for

 * reading the **secrets.yml** format
-* fetching secretsfrom a trusted store
+* fetching secrets from a trusted store
 * exporting their values to the environment

 Parse secrets.yml to export environment variables fetched from a trusted store.